-I think we can safely ignore the last two ones and still replicate accurately the performance of the world market fund.
+We can safely ignore the last two ones and still replicate the world market fund’s performance accurately.
 That means we would need to hold four funds.
-You need one U.S. ETF, one Europe ETF, one Pacific ETF and one Emerging Markets ETF.
-If you really want to have better accuracy, you could also add Canada that is normally included in North America.
+You need one U.S. ETF, one Europe ETF, one Pacific ETF, and one Emerging Markets ETF.
+If you want to have better accuracy, you could also add Canada that is usually included in North America.
 Or you could find a North American ETF.
 But I did not find a good one.

-It is not a great solution, but this would still beat a world ETF from European provider.
-It would definitely be a better TER.
+It is not a great solution, but this would still beat a world ETF from a European provider.
+It would be a better TER.
 You can find U.S. ETF around 0.07% in Europe.
-And since U.S. is about 55% of the VT ETF, this would definitely bring down the global TER.
+And since the U.S. is about 55% of the VT ETF, this would bring down the global TER.

 The problem is that you have four funds instead of one.
 I think that simplicity should be preferred in a portfolio.
-This may make rebalance a bit more difficult as some funds may underperform or outperform the others.
-And you may have to change the allocations if there is a shift in the economy in the world.
+It may make rebalancing a bit more complicated as some funds may underperform or outperform the others.
+And you may have to change the allocations if there is a shift in the world’s economy.
 But I still think it beats having a 0.20% TER fund.

 Solution 4: Be a professional investor

-You may have noticed that in this post, I have talked especially about retail investors.
-This is because both the European laws and the Swiss laws are considering differently professional investors and retail investors.
+You may have noticed that in this article, I have talked especially about retail investors.
+It is because both the European laws and Swiss laws consider different professional investors and retail investors.

-In fact, they only apply to retail investors.
+They only apply to retail investors.
 So, if you are a professional investor, you can still use the good old U.S. funds!
-Obviously, I am not a professional investor and I doubt that you are either.
-However, there is a kind of loophole in the Swiss law.
-It states that certain high net worth individuals may choose to opt out of the law and be treated as professional investors.
-There is also this loophole in the European law.
+I am not a professional investor, and I doubt that you are either.
+However, there is a kind of loophole in the Swiss version of the law.
+It states that certain high net worth individuals may choose to opt-out of the law and be treated as professional investors.
+There is also this loophole in the European version of the law.
 But the conditions are slightly different.

 In the law, a high net worth individual is described as one that:

-- Either declare that they understand the risks of the investment by virtue of their qualification and have at least 500’000 CHF.
+- Either declare that they understand the risks of the investment under their qualification and have at least 500’000 CHF.

 - Or dispose of at least two million CHF.

-Obviously, this is a loophole for the rich.
-They do not want to hurt the rich that are in the European Union.
-Another stupid part of this law.
-I am far from filling these conditions yet.
-But it is not rare in the personal finance community to see people with more than 500’000 CHF.
-They could apply to opt out and be considered as professionals investors.
-Now, I do not know how difficult it will be to actually opt out.
-And I do not know if this will make you qualified as a professional investor for taxes as well.
+Now, I do not know how difficult it will be to opt-out.
+And I do not know if this will make you qualified as a professional investor for taxes.
 In which case, capital gains will be taxed.
 That is something to consider.
 But it could be a very good option for people who already have a high net worth.
-This is something I may do in a few years.
+It is something I may do in a few years.

 What about you?
-What is your strategy when we will not have access to U.S. funds anymore?
+What your strategy be when we do not have access to U.S. funds anymore?